epdoc/node-red-hautil/README.md

 For module updates you can edit the version number in `package.json`, delete `node_modules/@epdoc/node-red-hautil`, then restart Node-RED.

+There are a number of module loading limitations [when using the Node-RED Addon](./NODE-RED.md#using-the-home-assistant-node-red-add-on).

 ## Configure a Home Assistant Server